-This year has been a whirlwind of incredible highs and low, low, lows.**

 I kept telling my boyfriend how good it felt to be connecting with people, like they were asking questions and I could just answer them right then and there live on camera.

-	It was EXHILARATING.
-Oh, and I got 300 new people on my list in 24 hours, which was CRAZY to me then!
+It was EXHILARATING!
 I just had this FEELING about webinars and became obsessed.

-	(Since then I’ve done about 60 webinars in the last 8 months, grown my list to 10,000 people with webinars, If you want my secrets you can get them here).
+(Since then I’ve done about 60 webinars in the last 8 months, grown my list to 10,000 people with webinars, If you want my strategies you can get them here).

 I also had a bit of a struggle because I had this FREE email course, Build a Profitable Blog, that I had been working on for a few months (since January).
 It was really long (like 100 pages of text) and comprehensive, and I had this issue where I wanted to launch it but I also needed it to link to the Your First 1K sales page (which it mentions in Lesson 3), so I had a chicken and an egg problem.